Campbellltime/Project/readme.md

 ## Setup/Installation Requirements

 * The main page is in the index file.
+Copy Clone Link.
 * Launch this page in a browser to view the website.

 ## Known Bugs